Clotilde Reiss: Liberation

-She arrived in Paris on Sunday the 16 May 2010 at around one o'clock and was received at the Élysée by president Nicolas Sarkozy.
-In a statement, she thanked her supporters and the president, "who proclaimed my innocence as soon as I was arrested."
+She arrived in Paris on Sunday, the 16 May 2010, at around one o'clock and was received at the Élysée by the president Nicolas Sarkozy.
+She thanked her supporters and the president in a statement, "who proclaimed my innocence as soon as I was arrested."

 Two days after her liberation, Ali Vakili Rad, one of Shapour Bakhtiar assassins, was released from jail in France.
 Both the French and Iranian governments deny the two affairs are linked.

-Several days before her liberation, on 5 May 2010, a French court refused the extradition of Majid Kakavand, accused by the US of illegally procuring US and European high tech components for Iran, to the US and set him free.
-The French government denies that the two affairs are linked though an August 2009 cable of the US Embassy in Paris released by Wikileaks confirms that at one point the Iranian government proposed a trade regarding Kakavand and Reiss, which the French government says to have refused.
+Several days before her liberation, on 5 May 2010, a French court refused the extradition of Majid Kakavand, accused by the US of illegally procuring US and European high-tech components for Iran, to the US and set him free.
+The French government denies that the two affairs are linked confirms that at one point the Iranian government proposed a trade regarding Kakavand and Reiss, which the French government claims to have refused.